jsiebens/inlets-on-fly/README.md

 inlets-on-fly automates the task of creating an [inlets-pro](https://inlets.dev) exit-server (tunnel server) on the [fly.io](https://fly.io) platform.

+This automation started as a bash script which you can find [here](https://gist.github.com/jsiebens/4cf66c135ecefe8638c06a16c488b201)

+Read more in the blog post [Run an inlets Pro tunnel server for free on fly.io](https://inlets.dev/blog/2021/07/07/inlets-fly-tutorial.html)

 ## prerequisites

 inlets-on-fly is actually a little wrapper around flyctl, so make sure you have that CLI installed and that you are authenticated.